niklaushirt/ibm-aiops-deployer/README.md

 <details>
-<summary>✅ Install IBMAIOps with demo content</summary>
+<summary>✅ Install IBM AIOps with demo content</summary>

 ## 2.1 Install IBM AIOps with demo content

-> ### ✅ This is probably the one that you want.

-You get IBMAIOps installed and pre-trained in one simple script.
+You get IBM AIOps installed and pre-trained in one simple script.

 🚀 Ready to go.